goku321/geolocation/README.md

 # Geolocation service

 ## Goals
-- to provide an interface to access geolocation data stored on disk or in-memory.
+- to provide an interface to access geolocation data.
-- to provide a default csv importer that parses and imports csv data to a storage system.
+- to provide a default csv importer that parses and imports csv data to a database.

+## How to run

 ## Tests